Wilfychep/Wilfychep/README.md

 ### Hi there 👋

 I am Wilfridah a developer in Web 3 currentlt and an enthusiest in blockchain and IOT to solve our African problems.
 Initially I was an Engineer in the telecom industry.
+I have a BsC in Computer Science.

 - 🔭 I’m currently working on founding a startup in real estate,education and health
 - 🌱 I’m currently learning solana programming language